The Members of Khaitan Electricals Limited Report on the Financial Statements

 ii.
 In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 iii.
-The Balance Sheet the Statement of Profit and Loss and the Cash flow Statementdealt with by this Report are in agreement with the books of account.
+The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

 iv.
-In our opinion the aforesaid financial statements comply with the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
+Except for the possible effects of the matter described in para on Basis forQualified Opinion the aforesaid financial statements comply with the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.

 v.
-On the basis of the written representations received from the directors as at 31stMarch 2016 and taken on record by the Board of Directors none of the directors isdisqualified as at 31st March 2016 from being appointed as a director in terms of Section164 (2) of the Act.
+On the basis of the written representations received from the directors as at 31stMarch 2017 and taken on record by the Board of Directors none of the directors isdisqualified as at 31st March 2017 from being appointed as a director in terms of Section164 (2) of the Act.

 vi.
 With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

 vii.
 With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: